 How to manage the hashtags you follow

 You can manage the hashtags you follow from your LinkedIn homepage.
-On the lefthand side is a section called ‘Your communities’ that contains ‘Pinned’ (hashtags), ‘Hashtags’ (non-pinned), and ‘Groups’:
+On the bottom left-hand side is a section where you will find your 'Recent' searches and activity, 'Groups' and ‘Followed Hashtags’:

-In the ‘Pinned’ and ‘Hashtags’ sections, LinkedIn displays up to three hashtags with options to see more:
+In the ‘Groups’ and ‘Followed’ sections, LinkedIn displays up to three results with options to see more:

-Click ‘Show more’ to expand the list and display more of the hashtags you’re following:
+Click ‘Show more’ to expand the list and display more of the groups or hashtags you’re following:

-At the bottom of the ‘Your communities’ menu, click on the ‘Discover more’ link to reveal more hashtags that might be of interest:
+At the bottom of this menu, click on the ‘Discover more’ link to reveal more hashtags that might be of interest:

 Click the ‘+ Follow’ link to start following a new hashtag from the list: